Martha Van Coppenolle: Political activity

 As of 1914, Van Coppenolle and her mother fled to London England, in order to avoid World War One's atrocities on the Belgian battlefield, where her father was an Officer in the Army.
 In 1915 while still in London, her sister Maria was born.
 Upon their return to Belgium in 1917, Martha immediately continued her schooling and passion for art.
 During the 1930s, she became briefly and moderately involved with the Flemish National Movement, therefore designing mainly for the Vlaamsche Boekenweek and Het Boek van Vlaanderen in 1936.
 Furthermore, she was responsible for creating the prestigious six-part series about the history of Flanders, published by the Standaard Boekhandel.
 In 1943 she married Herman De Meester, a Secretary for the Government of Belgium.

 Death and legacy

 Van Coppenolle died on 22 September 2004 in Antwerp at the age of 92.
 Her body was cremated and her ashes stored at the Cemetery of Berchem.
-She was survived by her two sons, Antony De Meester, a renowned Canadian graphic designer, typographer and 20th century decorative arts expert, and Axel De Meester, a reputable Belgian photographer.
+She was survived by her two sons, Antony De Meester, a renowned Canadian graphic designer, typographer and 20th century decorative arts expert, and Axel De Meester, a reputable Belgian photographer and granddaughter Marissa De Meester former model and actress.